bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     ![Add datasource](../images/reportingservices/rs-add-datasource.png)

-1. Chose _Microsoft SQL Server_ as the connection type and click the button to the right of _connection string_ to configure the database access
+1. Choose _Microsoft SQL Server_ as the connection type and click the button to the right of _connection string_ to configure the database access

     - Server name: `(localdb)\mssqllocaldb`
     - Authentication: `Windows Authentication`